-The great advantage of the storyboard is that it makes you think in a visual kind of way, which is what filmmaking is all about.
+The great advantage of the storyboard is that it makes you think visually, which is what filmmaking is all about.
 The storyboard is a series of pictures that each picture represents a shot in the film.
 It looks kind of like a comic book.
-It describes the shots that are going to be shot by illustrations of how the frame is going to look like.
+It describes the shots that are going to be shoot by illustrations of how the movie frame is going to look like.

-Some beginner directors fear the storyboard stage, but with time and practice, you’ll learn to develop your visual thinking very easily.
+Some beginner directors fear the storyboard stage, but with time and practice, you’ll learn to develop your visual thinking very quickly.

-The storyboard drawing is also a good chance to try things.
-If you can draw well or you are using a storyboard artist and you are not sure about a few shots, you can ask the storyboard artist to try different shots until you’ll find the one you’ll like.
+The storyboard drawing is also an excellent chance to try things.
+If you can draw well or are using a storyboard artist and are not sure about a few shots, you can ask the storyboard artist to try different shots until you find the one you’ll like.

 Your next step will be to write a shooting script.
 The shooting script is a list of all the shots in every scene.
 You can start the work on the storyboard only after you decided which shots and camera angles are required to express your interpretation of the movie script.

 Well, you don’t have to, but it will help.
-You don’t have to be a sketch artist, but if you’ll learn the basic rules of drawing like the rule of third, learn how to draw basic figures and basic rules of perspective, you’ll be good.
+You don’t have to be a sketch artist, but if you learn the basic rules of drawing like the rule of thirds, how to draw basic figures, and basic rules of perspective, you’ll be okay.

-There is some great storyboard software you can use, so I recommend checking it up too.
+There is some excellent storyboard software you can use, so I recommend checking it up too.

-It is a good idea to take pictures of your locations before you start drawing and if you are using a storyboard artist, you can even take him to the location.
+It is a good idea to take pictures of your locations before you start drawing, and if you are using a storyboard artist, you can even take him to the location site.

-Your homework for today is to find a script of a movie that exists (you can find many scripts in google), print a few pages from it and start drawing them as you see it.
+Your homework today is to find a script of a movie that exists (you can find many scripts in google), print a few pages from it, and start drawing them as you see it.
 Then look at the real movie and compare what they did with what you did.